coc-extensions/coc-powershell/CONTRIBUTING.md

 - [Install Node.js](https://nodejs.org/en/download/)
 - [Install npm](https://npmjs.com)
 - [Fork the project](https://guides.github.com/activities/forking/#fork)

-Then in your (PowerShell) terminal:

-- Add coc-powershell to your vim's rtp by `set runtimepath^=/path/to/coc-powershell`
+- In your PowerShell terminal
   - `cd path/to/your/coc-powershell`
   - `./build.ps1`

-### Run Project Within a Docker Container

-If you'd like to use a Docker Container to run and test your changes, we have a prebuild DockerFile available in the `tools` directory.
+- Edit your vimrc
+  - Add `set runtimepath^=/path/to/coc-powershell`
+- Launch vim
+- Verify `coc-powershell` has been installed with `:CocList extension`
+  - `coc-powershell` should show with `[RTP]` and `/path/to/coc-powershell`
+  - If you've installed coc-powershell with `:CocInstall` you may need to `:CocUninstall coc-powershell` then reload vim

 And you should be ready to go!